ISM Members Fund – physiotherapy service pilot data information

 Terms and conditions of the pilot

 2. In order to participate in the Pilot, you must first complete the Information and Consent Form (‘Consent Form’) and confirm that you grant the consents required on the Consent Form.
-The Consent Form is available on our website or from our Project Administrator ([email protected]).
+The Consent Form is available on our website or from our membership team ([email protected]).

 3. If you do not grant consent for the use of your personal data during the Pilot we regret that we will not be able to include you in the Pilot.

-4. The Pilot is limited to a maximum of 100 participants.
+4. The pilot has limited places.
 The Members Fund will manage requests to participate on a first-come, first-served basis.
-Once the threshold has been reached, no further requests can be accepted.
-The Members Fund’s decision is final.
+The Members Fund’s decision on accepting requests is final.

 5. The treatment streams within the Pilot include a self-management programme, face-to-face sessions with a physiotherapy practice within a participant’s local area, and/or referral to the NHS if specialist treatment is required.
 PhysioMed will determine the appropriate course for you.
 The ISM is not responsible for the selection of treatment method or selection of physiotherapist.